MattOpen/Coloris/README.md

-# ColorisOpen
+# ColorisColorpicker

 This is a fork of the great repo from mdbassit/Coloris.
-Momo did a great job.
+All credits goes to Momo, he did a great job.
 Unfortunately he will preserve his version of Coloris and will not allow further contributions.
 That was the reason for this forked repo.
 Feel free to contribute.